Understanding Education in Houston

 School districts are required to collect and report the socioeconomic status of each student to the Texas Education Agency for purposes of the annual state accountability ratings and for federal reporting.
 A student who is eligible for free or reduced-price lunch or for other public assistance is classified as “economically disadvantaged.”

-Special Education
+Enrollment in Special Education

-However, students with disabilities in Texas have not been receiving the services, therapies, and education they require because of a 2004 policy set by the Texas Education Agency that capped the statewide percentage of students who could receive special education services at 8.5%.
-This policy, uncovered by a Houston Chronicle investigation in 2016, was banned in 2017 by state lawmakers.
+The Individuals with Disabilities Education Act (IDEA) ensures all eligible children with disabilities receive a free appropriate public education.
+However, students with disabilities in Texas had not been receiving the services, therapies, and education they require because of a 2004 policy set by the Texas Education Agency (TEA) that capped the percentage of students who could receive special education services at 8.5%, denying thousands of students the support they needed.
+After a 2016 Houston Chronicle investigation, the cap was banned in 2017.
+Then in 2018, the U.S. Department of Education found Texas had violated federal law by setting this cap and ordered Texas to create a plan to correct the problem.

-Between 2014-15 and 2020-21, the number of students in special education programs increased 88% in Fort Bend County (14,037 in 2020-21); 27% in Harris County (87,558); 41% in Montgomery County (11,306); and 34% in Texas overall (605,043).
+Between 2014-15 and 2023-24, the percentage of students in special education programs doubled in Fort Bend County and increased by 5 percentage points in Harris and Montgomery counties and Texas overall.

 Teacher Experience

 Similar to professionals in other occupations, as teachers gain experience, they become more effective.
 As teachers have time to master their craft, their students show academic gains.
-These gains are more pronounced in the first decade of teaching, but extend through the second and third decade as well, and their students also have better attendance and score higher on standardized tests (one measure of learning).17
+These gains are more pronounced in the first decade of teaching, but extend through the second and third decade as well, and their students also have better attendance and score higher on standardized tests (one measure of learning).14

 Teacher Demographics

 Students are also less likely to be taught by teachers of color.
 This is important because being taught by a diverse teacher workforce has benefits for all students, not just those of color, but the benefits tend to be more pronounced for students of color.
-Students who are taught by a diverse workforce show better academic outcomes, lower suspension rates, and higher graduation rates.20
+Students who are taught by a diverse workforce show better academic outcomes, lower suspension rates, and higher graduation rates.16

 Supporting Teachers

 In order for teachers to gain the experience to become more effective, they need support to remain in the profession.
-Over the past few years, teacher shortages have been a growing concern as educators leave the profession.21 National estimates prior to the pandemic show that between 19% and 30% of new teachers leave the profession within the first five years.22 Attrition rates in urban-area and high-poverty schools are higher than average.23
+Over the past few years, teacher shortages have been a growing concern as educators leave the profession.17 National estimates prior to the pandemic show that between 19% and 30% of new teachers leave the profession within the first five years.18 Attrition rates in urban-area and high-poverty schools are higher than average.19 And this trend appears to be continuing with estimates that across the U.S. in 2024 about 1 in 8 teaching positions were either unfilled or filled by teachers not fully certified for their roles.
+Teacher turnover rates can provide an indication of the challenges school districts face to replace teachers who may have left the profession or gone to another school district or private schools.

-Controlling for inflation, Texas public school teacher salaries have increased 3.3% from 2011-12 to 2020-21.
-However, in 2020-21 the average salary of a public school teacher was $57,641 in Texas and continues to lag the national average of $65,090.
+Controlling for inflation, it is estimated that the average Texas public school teacher salary decreased by 9% from 2009-10 to 2023-24.
+In 2022-23 the average salary of a public school teacher was $60,716 in Texas and continues to lag the national average of $69,597.

 Continue reading about education in Houston on our educational attainment, academic outcomes and post-secondary education pages